spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/25-cluster-group-backups.md

 ---
 title: "Set Up Disk Backup for Virtual Clusters"
 metaTitle: "Set Up Disk Backup for Virtual Clusters"
-metaDescription: "Learn how to configure disk and volume back up for virtual clusters in a cluster group."
+metaDescription: "Learn how to configure disk and volume backup for virtual clusters in a cluster group."
 hideToC: false
 fullWidth: false
 ---